AnishShah/github-bot/README.md

 6. `git push heroku master` This will generate a URL where your app is deployed.

 7. Set environment variables by running

-   `heroku config:set ACCESS_TOKEN=<access_token>` (Paste the access token geenerate here) `heroku config:set SECRET_KEY=<secret_key>` (Add a secret key which will be used to authenticate GitHub webhooks payload)
+   `heroku config:set ACCESS_TOKEN=<access_token>` (Paste the access token geenerate here)

+   `heroku config:set SECRET_KEY=<secret_key>` (Add a secret key which will be used to authenticate GitHub webhooks payload)

 8. Go to your project/organization on GitHub > Settings > Webhooks & services > Add Webhook

 9. Payload URL will be the URL generated above.

+10. Add the secret key.

-10. Let me select individual events > Check `Pull Request`
+11. Let me select individual events > Check `Pull Request`

-11. Add Webhook.
+12. Add Webhook.

 To debug, you can check the logs using `heroku logs` command.